 Well, boys and girls, we’ve made it to another year.
 20-freaking-20, and let me tell you, time really flies when you’re a single thirty-something-year-old trying to realize her dreams.

-I have to admit, my dreams took a real back seat in 2019.
+I have to admit, my traditional publication dreams took a real back seat in 2019.
 I didn’t put a creative pen to paper for the vast majority of the year, aside from one joint project with potential.
-But no solo writing work, no blogs, no short stories, no harrowing YA tales or heroes journeys, and no excuses other than to say, inspiration simply wasn’t striking me.
+But no short stories, no harrowing YA tales or heroes journeys, and no excuses other than to say, inspiration simply wasn’t striking me.
 All my muses seemed to be avoiding me like the plague – maybe they were all on vacation, in Greece, drinking wine with the other muses and having a good laugh.

 Continue reading “Back to Work in 2020”